yoctoproject/poky/documentation/ref-manual/terms.rst

       Layers`" section in the Yocto Project Board Support Packages (BSP) Developer's Guide.

+   :term:`LTS`
+      This term means "Long Term Support", and in the context of the Yocto Project, it corresponds to selected stable releases for which bug and security fixes are provided for at least two years.
+See ":doc:`/ref-manual/release-process`" for details.

    :term:`Metadata`
       A key element of the Yocto Project is the Metadata that is used to construct a Linux distribution and is contained in the